All Native Basketball Tournament: Historical overview

-The All Native Basketball Tournament was established in 1947 under the name the Northern British Columbia Coast Indian Championship Tournament (NBCCICT).
+The All Native Basketball Tournament was established in 1940 as the Northern British Columbia Coast Indian Championship Tournament (NBCCICT).
 The first tournament in 1947 was held in the Roosevelt Gymnasium where 400 people came out to support the event.
 The tournament was created in order to build the Native community through friendly competition.
 In 1953, the NBCCICT was cancelled due to lack of interest amongst the tribes.
 In 1959, the tournament was resurrected and began play on March 2, 1960, under the new name the All Native Basketball Tournament.

 Tournament breakdown and past champions

 The All Native Basketball Tournament has four divisions with approximately 50 teams competing throughout all the divisions.
 When the tournament restarted back up in 1960, there were only two divisions, Senior and Intermediate.
 The 1960 tournament had 15 teams competing for their two respective titles.
 In 1993, the basketball tournament expanded to include two new divisions, Women’s and Masters.

 The Senior division has had many teams dominate for long stretches of time, accumulating many championships.
 In 1997, Hydaburg got their first tournament win, and they currently hold the record for the most Senior championship victories with 13.
-Hydaburg (Alaska) has the most Masters championships in the tournament with seven.
+Hydaburg has the most Masters championships in the tournament with seven.
 In the intermediate division, the wins have been more dispersed between many teams and Metlakatla (Alaska) currently has the most championship wins with eight.
 In the Women’s division, Metlakatla (British Columbia) has accumulated the most championships wins with eight.